Glamorgan and Gloucestershire draw opener

 A lead of 234 at lunch meant the game could go any way, with the eighth-wicket pair of Van Buuren and Tom Price (55 not out) continuing the relentless Gloucestershire progress.

-Glamorgan's toiling attack ended up with all their fielders on the boundary before Gloucestershire called a halt, leaving the home side facing an unlikely run-rate of 7.2 to win.
+Glamorgan's toiling attack ended up with all their fielders on the boundary before Gloucestershire eventually called a halt, leaving the home side facing an unlikely run-rate of 7.2 to win.

 The visitors' chances looked slim as well, but Price changed that as he had David Lloyd caught on the boundary for six in the first over, and Kiran Carlson caught at slip for one.